 President's Council.
-The President's Council is a standing council composed of the provost, the vice president for Finance and Administration; the vice president for Development; the vice president for Marketing and Communications; the vice president for Student Affairs; the college deans; the dean of students; the athletic director; the chief government and legal affairs officer; the chief data officer; the chief information officer; the associate vice president for Finance and Administration; the associate provost for Academic Affairs; the executive director for Enrollment; the executive director of Outreach and Engagement; the director of Graduate Studies; the director for International Programs; the executive director of Human Resources; the senior executive assistant to the President; the executive assistant to the President; the chairs of Administrative Senate, Faculty Senate, Staff Council, and Council of Department Chairs and Program Directors; and the president of the University as chair.
+The President's Council is a standing council composed of the provost, the vice president for Finance and Administration; the vice president for Development; the vice president for Marketing and Communications; the vice president for Student Affairs; the vice president for Strategic Enrollment Management; the college deans; dean of School of Graduate Studies; the dean of students; the associate vice president and director of athletics; the chief government and legal affairs officer; the chief data officer; the chief information officer; the associate vice president for Finance and Administration; the assistant provost for Academic Affairs; the executive director of Admissions; the executive director of Outreach and Engagement; the director of International Programs; the executive director of Human Resources; the senior executive assistant to the President; the executive assistant to the President; the chairs of Administrative Senate, Faculty Senate, Staff Council, and Council of Department Chairs and Program Directors; and the president of the University as chair.
 The president may appoint other members to this council and define their tenure.
 This council reviews matters related to direction and coordination of operation.

 Provost's Council.
 The Provost's Council is an advisory body to the provost and advises on academic and student policies and matters.
-Members include academic deans; vice president for Student Affairs; associate provost for Academic Affairs; executive director of Online Learning; executive director of Outreach and Engagement; chief data officer; director of Graduate Studies; registrar; dean of students; director of Library Services; assistant vice president for Academic Success; interim director for International Programs; director of Center for Excellence in Teaching and Learning; assistant director of Veteran, Military and Family Resource Center; chair of Faculty Senate; the provost's senior administrative associate; and the provost as chair.
+Members include academic deans; vice president for Student Affairs; assistant provost for Academic Affairs; director of Online Learning; executive director of Outreach and Engagement; chief data officer; School of Graduate Studies dean; registrar; dean of students; director of Library Services; assistant vice president for Academic Success; director for International Programs; director of Center for Excellence in Teaching and Learning; assistant director of Veteran, Military and Family Resource Center; chair of Faculty Senate; the provost's senior administrative associate; and the provost as chair.